Public Data & Trends

 What about public release of SCOAP performance data?
 It’s important to remember that hospitals own their own SCOAP data and neither SCOAP nor the Foundation for Healthcare Quality is allowed to release data for purposes other than quality improvement.
 That requirement is regulated by state statute (Continual Quality Improvement Statute) and protects these data from discovery for other purposes.
 However, in January 2009, SCOAP created a web forum for hospitals that want to voluntarily release their own SCOAP data to the public.
 21 SCOAP hospitals are now voluntarily releasing the last 12 months of aggregate data on 12 SCOAP process of care metrics.

-In 2014, SCOAP hospitals again came together and chose to become transparent with a number of metrics across modules.
-Included in this transparency are Washington hospitals that are providing cervical and lumbar spine surgery:
+Last year, SCOAP hospitals again came together and chose to become transparent with a number of metrics across modules.
+Included in this transparency are Washington hospitals that are providing colon and rectal surgery, gastric bypass and sleeve gastrectomy, non-elective appendectomies, as well as cervical and lumbar spine surgery:

 We encourage all SCOAP hospitals to release their data to the public using this forum.
 There is real value in “institutionalizing” the metrics through public disclosure and it seems that nothing drives improvement better than concern about being seen as an outlier.
 For some hospitals, this public release step happens after a period of growing comfortable with the process and verifying the fidelity of the data.
 We encourage all SCOAP hospitals to publicly release at least some data within 2 years of joining.
 The Puget Sound Health Alliance, the largest grouping of healthcare stakeholders in the Puget Sound region, issued a press release in January 2009 congratulating SCOAP hospitals on progress towards keeping the public informed.